Digital-Alchemy-TS/documentation/src/pages/core/logger.md

 ### Log level printing

 By default, log levels will be be prefixed to contexts in order to preserve information where colors may not be available.
-If you prefer to only utilize colors in your setup, there is a flag to disable this functionality as part of boostrap params
+If you prefer to only utilize colors in your setup, there is a flag to disable this functionality as part of bootstrap params

->
-> Interested in increased customization for logger?
-Chime in here [#25](https://github.com/Digital-Alchemy-TS/core/issues/25)